sourcegraph/about/handbook/product/roles/interviews/product_manager/pm_rfc_project.md

 Will the candidate be successful in our all-remote environment in which the majority of communication happens in written form (Slack messages, [RFCs](https://about.sourcegraph.com/handbook/communication/rfcs), GitHub issues, pull request and commit messages).

 - Is the candidate able to see and communicate the big picture in an inspiring way?
-- Can they identify a real problem?
-- Does it communicate the product vision and explain why this is an important problem to solve?
+- Does the RFC communicate the product vision and explain why this is an important problem to solve?
-- Does it have clear writing with correct spelling and grammar?
+- Does the RFC have clear writing with correct spelling and grammar?
 That means: short and non-convoluted sentences, simple words instead of jargon when possible, no mixture of past and present tense, etc.
 - Does it demonstrate empathy with the reader and anticipate what the reader might not know?

 Key competencies: